 Add data from a folder

-An ArcGIS Pro project may include datasets that aren't stored within the project geodatabase.
+An ArcGIS Pro project may include datasets that aren't stored in the project geodatabase.
 For example, this project includes a shapefile representing the flood risk zone for Wellington.
 A shapefile, like a geodatabase, is a spatial data format for storing feature classes.

 Typically, when you access data from a location on your computer or a local network, you connect to a folder.
 However, in this case, the shapefile is part of the project package and the folder connection already exists.